Antisemitism in Islam: Gharqad tree hadith

 Different interpretations about the Gharqad tree mentioned in the Hadith exist.
 One interpretation is that the Gharqad tree is an actual tree.
 Israelis have been alleged to plant the tree around various locations, e.g., their settlements in the West Bank and Gaza Strip, around the Israel Museum, and the Knesset.
 Other claims about the tree are that it grows outside Jerusalem's Herod's Gate or that it is actually a bush that grows outside Jaffa Gate which some Muslims believe is where Jesus will return to Earth and slay the Dajjal, following the final battle between the Muslims and unbelievers which some believe will take place directly below the Jaffa Gate and the Sultan's Pool.
 Another interpretation that exists is that the mention of the Gharqad tree is symbolic and is in reference to all the forces of the world believed to conspire with the Jews against Muslims.

-Pre-modern Islam
+Medieval Islam

 Jerome Chanes, Koppel Pinson and Samuel Rosenblatt, Mark R. Cohen, Norman Stillman, Uri Avnery, M. Klein, and Bernard Lewis all argue that antisemitism did not emerge in the Muslim world until modern times, because in their view, it was rare in pre-modern Islam.
 Lewis argues that there is no sign that any deep-rooted feeling of emotional hostility that can be characterized as antisemitism was directed against Jews or any other group.
 There were, however, clearly negative attitudes, which were partially due to the "normal" feelings of a dominant group towards subject groups.
 More specifically, the contempt consisted of Muslim contempt for disbelievers.